kbagoy/kb2024/_posts/2022-06-15-how-to-be-a-tech-savvy-small-business-owner.md

 ---
 layout: post
+permalink: /how-to-be-a-tech-savvy-small-business-owner/
-title: "How to Be a Tech-Savvy Small Business Owner"
+title: How to Be a Tech-Savvy Small Business Owner
-author: "kbistaff"
+description: None
-date: "2022-06-15"
+date: 2022-06-15 19:20:58 -0000
+last_modified_at: 2022-06-13 19:21:55 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2022/06/How-to-Be-a-Tech-Savvy-Small-Business-Owner.jpg
+  alt: null
 categories:
-  - "general"
+- General
-image: assets/images/How-to-Be-a-Tech-Savvy-Small-Business-Owner.jpg
+tags: []
 ---
 When you run a small business, every skill you bring to the table is going to be a major benefit and lead you towards future success.
 Having tech knowledge is especially important, no matter what industry you are working in.
 When you are able to function in a tech-savvy way, you can make life easier on yourself and ensure that your business has the potential to move forward and outmatch your competition.

 ## **Use Software Tools**